manzaloros/Reviews-Service/README.md

 # seller-reviews
-> For displaying a seller's reviews.
-Instead of displaying an individual item's reviews, this module displays the reviews that the item's seller has received.
+> Displays reviews that an item's seller has received.

 ## Related Projects